danieljaar/danieljaar.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a PhD student in Economics at the University of Pennsylvania.
+I am a PhD candidate in Economics at the University of Pennsylvania.
 My research interests lie within macroeconomics, labor, and development.

 You can reach me at djaar [at] sas.upenn.edu.